vanesascode/vanesascode_portfolio/README.md

 Having to `rethink the process to achieve the many challenges from the draft`, is something that happened a lot during building the project.
 I think that in future projects, this may happen less due to more experience with the behaviour of the tools I am using.

+---

+### Index.js file for organization of components

+I have a lot of components of all kinds in the `_components` folder.
+However, instead of trying to organize them into different subfolders, which would of been a bit confusing too, I prefered to add an file in which I imported and exported them, and in which with only one glimpse you can see all of them, and `organized by sections` of the website.
+Also, makes `code cleaner` in the components in which they are imported.

+---

 ### BUG

 From the beginning of the process I realized there was some intrusive text in the project.
 There was a `;`symbol at the top of the layout and I was unable to find it, neither using the google tools, or just searching for it in the project in all the files.